Bible Event – Jesus’ Life

 In a similar way but with greater authority, the chief priests, experts in the law and elders mocked Jesus saying, “He saved others, but he cannot save himself!
 He is the king of Israel!
 If he comes down now from the cross, we will believe in him!
 He trusts in God – let God, if he wants to, deliver him now because he said, ‘I am God’s Son’!”
 (Matthew 27:42-43)

 Jesus listened to all his tormentors and in his agony, spoke not a word.

 (Matthew 27:39-43, Mark 15:29-32a, Luke 23:35-38)

-Silence, speaking not a word, how often do I practice or teach others the virtue?
+Silence, speaking not a word, how often do I practise or teach others the virtue?

-Lord Jesus, grant me the gift of patience; the patience to listen and act only in your name.
+Lord Jesus Christ, our King, grant me the gift of patience; the patience to listen and act only in your name.
 Amen.